vrchatdocs/vrchatdocs/docs/contributing.md

 	git push origin master

-Finally, visit [this page](https://github.com/vrchatdocs/vrchatdocs/compare) and select your forked repository, and maybe write a brief about why it should be merged into the published version.
+Finally, visit [this page](https://github.com/vrchatdocs/vrchatdocs/compare) and select your forked repository, and maybe write a brief about what you've done and/or why it should be merged into the published version.

 ## FAQ